Milwaukee Violent Crime Lawyer

 - Class E felony if the act caused “great” bodily harm and the perpetrator intended to cause great bodily harm

 “Substantial” bodily harm refers to burns, broken noses, broken noses, tooth fractures, tooth loss, concussions, injuries that result in any loss of consciousness, injuries that require stitches (or some other adhesive), and injuries that result in temporary damage to sight or hearing.
-“Great” bodily harm includes any injury that causes permanent disfigurement, permanent damage to an organ or bodily function, or a serious risk of death.
+“Great” bodily harm includes:

 A conviction of a Class A misdemeanor, the lowest possible battery charge, can still result in up to 9 months of jail time and fines of up to $10,000.
 Penalties for felony battery charges can range from 3.5 to 15 years in prison and fines of up to $50,000.
-Individuals with assault or battery convictions on their record may also have a tough time obtaining new employment or housing.
+Individuals with assault or battery convictions may also have difficulty obtaining new employment or housing.

 Domestic violence – also called domestic abuse – is a more severe form of assault and/or battery.
 Someone can face domestic violence charges when they assault or batter another family member or person in their household.
-Domestic violence convictions come with enhanced penalties in addition to other assault and battery punishments.
+Domestic violence convictions come with enhanced penalties and other assault and battery punishments.

 Assault and battery cases that do not result in physical bodily harm or rely on independent witnesses tend to become a matter of “he said, she said.”
 In these circumstances, credibility is key.

 No matter your situation, our Milwaukee violent crime attorney can walk you through your defense options and help you build a strong case.
-Our team at Lee Law Firm, LLC will review how the evidence will weigh for and against you at trial, which will allow you to make informed legal decisions on how you want to move forward with your case.
+Our Lee Law Firm, LLC team will review how the evidence will weigh for and against you at trial, allowing you to make informed legal decisions on how you want to proceed with your case.
 We have the skills and resources to obtain a favorable result and will fight for you every step of the way.

 Under Wisconsin Statutes 940.19: